top of page

 her practice highlights the unique colors, textures, and histories embedded in Jordanian clay.

 As a materials specialist, Sama brings a rigorous research methodology to architectural projects—studying locally available resources, traditional craft, historic materials, and waste byproducts from industries like mining and agriculture.
-Her work embraces both ancient vernacular techniques and new material explorations, aiming to ground contemporary architecture in a deeper understanding of place and

-She has worked as an architectural designer with
+She worked as an architectural designer with

 Toshiko Mori Architect in New York and Kengo Kuma